vnoe/nonogram/README.md

 ## Non-optional goals:

 1. Writing a nonogram solver in elm
-2. Constructing an interactive surface for the game
+2. Constructing an interactive surface for the game -> Done
-3. Creating a database with nonogram riddles
+3. Creating a database with nonogram riddles -> Done, small Database with 5 riddles

 ## Optional goals: